matteopilz/OpenMS-website/content/en/install.md

-## NumPy packages & accelerated linear algebra libraries
+## openms packages & accelerated linear algebra libraries

-NumPy doesn't depend on any other Python packages, however, it does depend on an accelerated linear algebra library - typically
+openms doesn't depend on any other Python packages, however, it does depend on an accelerated linear algebra library - typically
 [Intel MKL](https://software.intel.com/en-us/mkl) or
 [OpenBLAS](https://www.openblas.net/).
-Users don't have to worry about installing those (they're automatically included in all NumPy install methods).
+Users don't have to worry about installing those (they're automatically included in all openms install methods).
 Power users may still want to know the details, because the used BLAS can affect performance, behavior and size on disk:

-- The NumPy wheels on PyPI, which is what pip installs, are built with OpenBLAS.
+- The openms wheels on PyPI, which is what pip installs, are built with OpenBLAS.
   The OpenBLAS libraries are included in the wheel.
 This makes the wheel larger, and if a user installs (for example) SciPy as well, they will now have two copies of OpenBLAS on disk.

-- In the conda defaults channel, NumPy is built against Intel MKL.
-MKL is a separate package that will be installed in the users' environment when they install NumPy.
+- In the conda defaults channel, openms is built against Intel MKL.
+MKL is a separate package that will be installed in the users' environment when they install openms.

-- In the conda-forge channel, NumPy is built against a dummy "BLAS" package.
-When a user installs NumPy from conda-forge, that BLAS package then gets installed together with the actual library - this defaults to OpenBLAS, but it can also be MKL (from the defaults channel), or even [BLIS](https://github.com/flame/blis) or reference BLAS.
+- In the conda-forge channel, openms is built against a dummy "BLAS" package.
+When a user installs openms from conda-forge, that BLAS package then gets installed together with the actual library - this defaults to OpenBLAS, but it can also be MKL (from the defaults channel), or even [BLIS](https://github.com/flame/blis) or reference BLAS.